mrstefangrimm/Drops-Divider/Instructable/instructions.md

 ![seesaw2](seesaw2.jpg)

-Use a paperclip side piece on each side to secure the seesaw to the the suspension.
+Use a paperclip side piece on each side to secure the seesaw to the suspension.